streamingfast/substreams/docs/developers-guide/modules/types.md

 The definition of `store` method behavior is:

-* The `get_last` method is the fastest because it queries the store directly.&#x20;
+* The `get_last` method is the fastest because it queries the store directly.
-* The `get_first` method first goes through the current block's deltas in reverse order, before querying the store, in case the key being queried was mutated in the block.&#x20;
+* The `get_first` method first goes through the current block's deltas in reverse order, before querying the store, in case the key being queried was mutated in the block.
 * The `get_at` method unwinds deltas up to a specific ordinal, ensuring values for keys set midway through a block are still reachable.

 #### `deltas mode`